-CTE Without Limits calls on states to expand, simplify and standardize early postsecondary credit, articulation and transfer policies to better facilitate high-quality early postsecondary opportunities (EPSOs) for every learner.
-This session will preview Advance CTE's 50-state report on EPSOs and enable participants to hear from state leaders on programs that specifically address common barriers to EPSO participation, particularly for learners from historically marginalized communities.
+CTE Without Limits calls on states to expand, simplify and standardize early postsecondary credit, articulation and transfer policies to better facilitate highquality early postsecondary opportunities (EPSOs) for every learner.
+This session will preview Advance CTE's 50-state report on EPSOs and enable participants to hear from state leaders on programs that specifically address common barriers to EPSO participation, particularly for learners from historically marginalized communities, including Maine's Bridge Academy and Alaska's Native Science and Engineering Program.